adjust/ios_sdk/doc/english/web_views.md

 var attribution = Adjust.getAttribution();
 ```

-**Note**: Information about current attribution is available after app installation has been tracked by the adjust backend and attribution callback has been initially triggered.
-From that moment on, adjust SDK has information about your user's attribution and you can access it with this method.
+**Note**: Information about current attribution is available after app installation has been tracked by the Adjust backend and attribution callback has been initially triggered.
+From that moment on, Adjust SDK has information about your user's attribution and you can access it with this method.
 So, **it is not possible** to access user's attribution value before the SDK has been initialised and attribution callback has been initially triggered.

 ### <a id="push-token"></a>Push token